 1)Courtesy 2) Integrity 3) Perseverance 4) Self-Control 5) Indomitable Spirit

-I’m kidding of course, but I recently learned of the 5 core Taekwondo Values and was impressed with their connection to therapeutic activities.
+I recently learned of the 5 core Taekwondo Values and was impressed with their connection to therapeutic activities.
 These values are very similar to many of the positive core beliefs I work with my clients to instill.
 Students may be asked to recite the core values to themselves if they are getting frustrated with learning a new move or getting their form correct.
 Genius!
 Although, some students may just memorize the words and repeat them.
 I believe if a student actually considered their meanings, they may find great support and strength in each value.

 Taekwondo could be on to something with its approach that’s good for the body and the mind.
 The values appear to support many of the strategies I typically review in session with clients.
 These values also help reiterate the fundamental building blocks of a healthy self-view.
 Let’s look a bit deeper in to each value and elaborate.